markpp/robot/README.md

 ## Issues ##
 There is problems with 3D hardware acceleration in the guest OS.
 This means that any 3D visualization results in errors like this "libGL error: failed to load driver: vboxvideo"

+This command will reveal the problem if it exists
+- $ sudo /usr/lib/nux/unity_support_test -p

 This should not happen if the system is updated:
 - $ sudo apt-get upgrade